-Disparities double in scale with the inclusion of applicant countries

-It is instructive to examine the disparities which would exist in the Union at present if all the applicant countries5 were considered together with the existing 15 Member States.
+Disparities double in scale with the inclusion of applicant countries countries5 were considered together with the existing 15 Member States.
 However, it is recognised that by the time these countries actually enter the Union their GDP per head could be higher than at present, depending on their economic performance in the intervening period and the effect of accession itself on this.